How to Hate Your Job (or 16 Things Not to Do)

-“Ok Scott it’s time to get a real job.
+“Okay Scott, it’s time to get a real job.
 You’ve been playing in Spain long enough.
-Find a big safe company with a solid training program.
+Find a big, safe company with a solid training program.
 Do a few years there and follow your career.”

 The excitement lasted all of about 16 days.
 From day 17 on it was all I could do to not break a keyboard over my head.
 It turned out my job role was based on a process that was already automated for most of our competitors.
 I was officially doing monkey work.

 I learned from the best.
-The envioronment encouraged it.
+The environment encouraged it.
 I was using 6% of my potential, max.
 The company was wasting their money on me and I was wasting my time on them.

 Despite having realized all this two weeks into the job, do you know how long I stayed?

-Side note: OK so I may be making it sound worse that it was- I doubt it, but it’s possible.
-It was an important education for me and I’m glad it happened, so I can be sure it never will again.
+Side note: So I may be making it sound worse that it was.
+I doubt it, but it’s possible.
+It was an important education for me, and I’m glad it happened so I can be sure it never will again.
 And if any of my old coworkers are reading this, I had fun working with you all.
 It was just the exact opposite of what I was meant to do.
 May our paths cross on greener pastures…

 I do not want you to suffer the same fate.